stowersinstitute/libpb-1699-metabolomics/readme.md

 # Introduction

-This repository contains the pipeline and Shiny app from the paper "Untargeted Metabolomics of the Cavefish *Astyanax mexicanus* Reveals the Basis of Metabolic Strategies in Adaptation to Extreme Conditions".
+This repository contains the analysis pipeline and Shiny app from the paper "Untargeted Metabolomics of the Cavefish *Astyanax mexicanus* Reveals the Basis of Metabolic Strategies in Adaptation to Extreme Conditions".
+It should be thought of as a self-contained resource for reproducing the results of the manuscript.
+The input consists of metabolomics data post peak-calling and normalization in the `data/primary` and `data/lipids` directories.

 # Required Software